midnight-sway-atomic-admin/Midnight-Sway-Atomic/README.md

 (b) The custom trust-icon has also been removed: the default Firefox icon is uglier, but removing the custom icon helps future-proof the code and decrease the fragility of messing with the browser's security-states indicators.

 (c) Density=Compact is now no longer recommended; it now distorts the appearance of the URL bar and tabs, and so Density=Normal should be set if you are currently using Compact mode.
 This is a win as it minimizes setup hassle and fragility.
+Make sure to update your user.js file with the new one.

 (d) Both sides of the tab-bar now have a fade, preventing an unpleasant blunt cutoff on the left.